-HNC in Fine Art // Level 4
+HNC in Art and Design (Art Practice) // Level 4

-Weekly Art History sessions are also delivered, encouraging you to evaluate your practice.
+All modules involve an element of contextual study and encourage artists research, reflection and analysis.
 Alongside core studies, you are encouraged to engage with the local community and you are provided with opportunities to go for commissions and exhibitions, ensuring that you gain valuable experience, for example, a piece of permanent or temporary public art.
 This is great for your CV and helps to boost your employability.

 An appropriate BTEC National Diploma in Design; or an appropriate Access to HE qualification; or a BTEC Diploma in Foundation Studies; or two AS Levels and one A Level, including an Art and Design subject.
 You will be expected to bring a portfolio of work that reflects your commitment to the subject.
 Applicants without formal qualifications/with appropriate work experience or other qualifications can apply.
 An interview is required.